 This gluten-free Chicken Marsala recipe uses just one pan and smothers chicken in a silky mushroom and wine sauce.
 For me. this Marsala sauce is the epitome of umami!
 I love to serve this dish over quinoa or brown rice instead of the traditional pasta.

 Pan Reduction Tecnique

 In this pan reduction dish, the flavors are concentrated and thickened with a little flour and butter.
 The cooking process goes very quickly so it’s important to chop and measure the ingredients first.
 Before the chicken hits the pan you’ll need to have the ingredients at your fingertips.
 So take the time to prep everything and put it within reach of the stove.
 For another traditional Italian pan reduction dish check out my gluten-free chicken piccata recipe

 Chicken Marsala Ingredients

 - Flour – The chicken is coated in flour before cooking.
 This flour will also thicken the sauce.
-The gluten-free flour I recommend for thickening a gluten-free sauce is white rice flour.
-It creates a similar texture to wheat flour and has a slightly sweet, neutral flavor.
-Brown rice flour does not have enough starch content to thicken well.
-If you prefer to use the ready-made flour mix you have on hand I like King Arthur Flour’s Gluten-Free All Purpose or Measure for Measure.
+The gluten-free flour I recommend for thickening a gluten-free sauce is a gluten-free flour blend, It creates a similar texture to wheat flour and has a slightly sweet, neutral flavor.
+Use the ready-made flour mix you have on hand but I like King Arthur Flour’s Gluten-Free Measure for Measure.

 - Salt – I have not given an exact amount of salt because all broths are not created equal.
 The salt level varies greatly so just let your taste buds tell you how much is the right amount, I recommend using a low-sodium chicken broth.
 Imagine Food’s Chicken broth is a very good one.